 - Speculaas: Cinnamon, nutmeg, cloves, ginger, and cardamom

-Mix-ins: Swap or combine the walnuts with pecans, almonds, mini chocolate chips, or dried fruit, just to name a few.
+Mix-ins: Swap or combine the walnuts with pecans, almonds, mini chocolate chips, or dried fruit.

 How to make a Swedish Tea Ring